Sadie Robertson Poses Alongside Her Sisters In New Post, Announces New App

 “I just added it!
 I’m hopeful to make a Christian friend,” one person remarked.

 “I absolutely love the app.
-It inspires me everyday and pushes me to be a better me so thank you,” another person commented.
+It inspires me everyday and pushes me to be a better me so thank you,” another fan commented.

 As The Inquisitr previously reported, one of Sadie’s most recently completed projects was a virtual conference with a long line of guest speakers.
 Some of the people who spoke at the conference were Ben Higgins from The Bachelor and his fiancee, Jessica Clarke.
 Sazan and Stevie Hendrix and Nate Butler also participated.